FDISK(8) System Administration FDISK(8)

 DEVICES

-to the entire disk.
-Old systems without libata (a library used inside
+the entire disk.
+Old systems without libata (a library used inside the

 difference between IDE and SCSI disks.
 In such cases the device name